 One-piece shielding, shielding with peel-away tops, or two-piece shields consisting of a “fence and cover” combination are typical designs for shielding.
 We are willing to work with you in the development of your custom application.

-Where Does EMI Come From?
+Where Does EMI and RFI Come From?

 Sources of EMI come from man-made devices and the environment.
 Lightning, solar magnetic storms, and Earth’s magnetic field can generate interference, while computer circuits, as well as devices such as brush motors and arc welders, can generate their own interference.
 Power quality issues can also cause EMI.
 Furthermore, a blackout, brownout, power line fault, voltage spike or sag, or electrical noise on a main power line can cause electromagnetic interference.

 With cellphones in the hands of just about every citizen, overcrowded airwaves sometimes lead to disruptions of wireless signals.
 In short, wireless devices can interfere with one another.
 Other applications in which electronic devices may be affected by electromagnetic fields include:

 - Medical equipment: Electromagnetic and radio frequency interference (RFI) can disrupt X-ray machines and patient telemetry equipment and life-saving systems such as surgical room electronics, ventilators, and infusion pumps.

 - Railroad/mass transit systems: Train control and propulsion systems, third rail shoes, and high-voltage contact switching systems may produce EMI that affects sensitive electronics.
 Signaling and control systems can as well, and they require shielding materials to function properly.